shawngraham/hist3812-f22/content/syllabus/assessment.md

 > + it is readable/watchable/listenable (i.e. the production values are appropriately high and the audience is not distracted by avoidable lapses in presentation)
 > + it is appropriate (i.e. it uses a format and medium that suits its topic and approach)
 > + it is attractive (i.e. it is presented in a way that leads the audience to trust the author and his or her arguments, examples, and conclusions).

+You might ask, 'can I collaborate on graded things?'
+Your interstitials are meant to be done by you alone but I fully expect that your ideas will emerge in discussion with other people: in that case, you would cite/acknowledge that interaction in your work you submit.

+You are free to collaborate on the Unessay – even with someone outside of this course.

+**BUT** you must fully document and discuss the complete nature of the collaboration, and demonstrate in what you submit to me that the work is equitable, appropriately apportioned, and that your contributions meet the goals of the exercise.
+Therefore, every member of a collaborative group, vis-à-vis the Unessay, must make a submission.